Little Lovelies wedding Accessories

 After lunch, we regained our stamina, changed lenses and tackled the beautiful beaded belts to finish.
 And then, as they say, it was a wrap!

-In this Little Lovelies collection, I wanted to focus on effortless wearability and complimentary pieces that would not overwhelm the brides natural beauty or take focus away from the gown and could also be easily worn to future events.
+In this Little Lovelies wedding jewellery collection, I wanted to focus on effortless wear-ability and complimentary pieces that would not overwhelm the brides natural beauty or take focus away from the gown and could also be easily worn to future events.

 Top 5 Tips for perfect photos on your wedding day.

-1) Take photos in a sheltered area using natural light like inside a window; it will soften the light and capture you at your best.
+1) Take photos in a sheltered area using natural light like inside a window; it will soften the light and capture you and your wedding dress the best.

 4) Don’t boss around the photographer.
 Remember you like their style so let them direct you.
 Standing a certain way might feel unnatural, but once you see the finished product it will all make sense and be worth it.